learn-co-students/backbone-shopping-cart-bk-003/README.md

 ![website](http://web-dev-readme-photos.s3.amazonaws.com/js/dino/html.png)

-Idealy, you should be able to click on a shirt style, a shirt size, and then click "Add to Cart".
+Ideally, you should be able to click on a shirt style, a shirt size, and then click "Add to Cart".

 ![first purchase](http://web-dev-readme-photos.s3.amazonaws.com/js/dino/first-purchase.png)

-In the console, you should then be able to access your `app` object, it's attached `view` object, the and view's attached `model` object.
+In the console, you should then be able to access your `app` object, it's attached `view` object, and the view's attached `model` object.
 The items list should be updated along with the subtotal, shipping cost, taxes, and total:

 ![console with one shirt](http://web-dev-readme-photos.s3.amazonaws.com/js/dino/one-shirt.png)